LaserFlash/steam-chat-skin/README.md

 # Credits

-- [PhantomGamers](https://github.com/PhantomGamers) for their work on the patcher.
+- PhantomGamers <https://github.com/PhantomGamers> for their work on the patcher.
-- [Shiina♪](https://github.com/AikoMidori) for their original work on the skin.
-Avaliable [here](https://github.com/AikoMidori/steam-friends-skin)
+- Shiina♪ <https://github.com/AikoMidori> for their original work on the skin.